CIT93/tranl-pub/w10/README.md

 - Based on the your question, 2 functions that we use quite frequently that I notice are the Household Members, House Size, as it is shown on the form of the website, so I choose those.
 The main function for those are in the carbonpoints.js so I started working on those.
 - I figured that I had to change the variable in the carbonpoints.js first and foremost to update their parameters.
 For that I chose the "small" for the house size and the "1" for the number in household since they are the smallest values and should be easy to track.
 - At this point, for part 3 I kinda have a brain fart and unsure of what to do on how to implement the rest operator so I'll submit what I have and wait feedback from classmates.
 I'll update it again later.
+- I decided to code from the solution videos.